 Having an issue with Smilebox?
-Providing a Screenshot when you submit a request can help us solve it much faster!
+Providing a Screenshot when you submit a request, can help us to quickly solve the problem!

 Follow the directions below to take a screenshot of your entire screen, a specific window, or a section of your display.